Aksuiekbro/debetter/memory-bank/decisionLog.md

 ## Schema Modifications

 [2025-04-29 16:45:11] - Added `customFieldAnswers` field to `api/models/Team.js` schema to store answers to custom registration questions.
 This field is an array of objects, each containing `fieldId` (referencing `RegistrationField`) and the `answer` string.

+[2025-05-08 13:01:01] - Test entry: Successfully interacted with the roo-code-memory-bank-mcp by reading and appending an entry.

+[2025-05-08 16:13:23] - The `shadcn-ui` npm package is deprecated.
+The correct package to use is `shadcn`.
+For example, instead of `npx shadcn-ui@latest add button`, use `npx shadcn@latest add button`.
+More information can be found at https://ui.shadcn.com/docs/cli